 MAVEN orbit and primary science mission

 MAVEN launched on November 18, 2013, and began orbiting Mars on September 21, 2014.
 The first fuel burn inserted the spacecraft into a capture orbit with a period of 35 hours and an altitude of approximately 380 kilometers.
-Shortly after Mars orbit insertion, a second fuel burn will place the spacecraft into its 4.5-hour period requirement for acquiring data.
-Three smaller burns will reduce the periapsis altitude of the spacecraft to approximately 150 kilometers, placing MAVEN within the required corridor and a 75° inclination elliptical science mapping orbit.
+Shortly after Mars orbit insertion, a second fuel burn placed the spacecraft into its 4.5-hour period requirement for acquiring data.
+Three smaller burns reduced the periapsis altitude of the spacecraft to approximately 150 kilometers, placing MAVEN within the required density corridor and a 75° inclination elliptical science mapping orbit.

-MAVEN’s elliptical orbit (~6,000 km apoapsis; 150 km periapsis) will provide coverage of all altitudes.
+MAVEN’s elliptical orbit (~6,000 km apoapsis; 150 km periapsis) provides coverage of all altitudes.
 Five “deep-dip” campaigns (5 days each), bring the periapsis down to near 125 km.
 The orbit precesses in both latitude and local solar time and the one-Earth-year primary mission allows thorough coverage of the entire upper atmosphere of Mars.

 MAVEN orbit animation (Courtesy Chris Waters/Lockheed Martin)